 Facts about time and time zones in Canada

-- Canada is one of the few countries in the world that observes Daylight Saving Time (DST).
+- Canada is one of the few countries worldwide that observes Daylight Saving Time (DST).
 During DST, the clock is turned ahead by one hour in the spring and turned back by one hour in the fall.
 DST is observed in most parts of Canada, although some areas (such as most of Saskatchewan) do not observe DST.

-- Canada has the longest coastline of any country in the world, which means that it has many small communities that are isolated from the rest of the country.
-These communities often have to adopt their own local time, which may be different from the time in the rest of the country.
+- Canada has the longest coastline of any country in the world, meaning it has many small communities isolated from the rest of the country.
+These communities often have to adopt their own local time, which may differ from the rest of the country.

 - Canada is the only country in the world where the time changes twice in the same year in some parts of the country.
 This happens in the small area of Quebec that lies east of 63° west longitude, which includes the communities of Blanc-Sablon and Kegaska.
 In this area, the clock is turned ahead by one hour in the spring and fall but not turned back in the fall.
 This means that the time in this area is one hour ahead of the rest of the Eastern Time Zone for part of the year.

 - Canada is home to the longest undefended border in the world, which separates it from the United States.
-The time zone boundary between Canada and the United States follows the border for most of its length, with the exception of a small area in eastern Quebec, where the border follows a diagonal line.
+The time zone boundary between Canada and the United States follows the border for most of its length, except for a small area in eastern Quebec, where the border follows a diagonal line.
 This means that the time on one side of the border may differ from the time on the other, even though the two areas are only a few miles apart.

 History of the Canadian time zones